matemagyari/reference-ddd-blackjack/README.txt

 they only get released from the buffer once the "transaction is closed"

 Application layer responsibilites:
-* provide a facade to the client to interact with the app
+* provide a facade to the client to interact with the app = implement Use Cases.
+Each application service implements a Use Case, or some smaller, related Use Cased
+* event handling - see domain events
+* bootstrapping
+* routing Domain Events either back to the Domain or out of the application.
+Sometimes a Domain Event must be translated to multiple messages.
+The application service splits the event into multiple events

 Structure